 https://scholar.google.com/citations?user=ICQopv0AAAAAJ

-Project Map (Late 2025)
+Project Map (Late 2025) — the plan we then shipped

 Möbius Project (Late 2025)

-Question for researchers/practitioners:
+Standing question for researchers/practitioners:

 What's the minimal trace an evolving agent should leave behind to remain meaningfully reviewable?